helmrich/website-2021/projects/consumat-io.md

 I learned the parts of the technologies I needed on the fly.
 I wouldn't call myself very proficient in any of them right now and I definitely have to learn *lots* more, but I feel confident enough to say that I can work with this stack and continue learning when building new projects with new challenges with it.

 As one fellow student was already experienced with the  Scrum agile methodology we used it to manage our project.
 We had weekly sprints after which we met online to discuss our progress and next steps and used a GitHub project board and issues to track our bugs, tasks and milestones.

+**Note:** *If you're visiting the project site, make sure to refresh the page, when you get a bunch of errors.
+This is related to the Heroku dyno which sleeps when it doesn't receive traffic for a certain amount of time.*